smil-thakur/global-agent-hackathon-may-2025/submissions/Clippy/README.md

 ---

+## 🖼️ New: Multimodal File Summarization (Ctrl+Enter Magic!)

+🚀 **Clippy just got a major upgrade!**

+Now, with a simple <kbd>Ctrl</kbd> + <kbd>Enter</kbd> on any file in your search results, you can instantly generate a smart summary—no matter the file type.
+Whether it's a PDF, image, audio, video, or even a non-standard/binary file, Clippy's new multimodal agent will analyze and summarize it for you in seconds.

+- **Universal Summarization:** Summarize PDFs, images, audio, video, and even raw data from non-standard files.
+If Clippy can't natively parse the file, it will attempt to extract and summarize the raw text content for you.
+- **Popup Power:** The summary appears in a beautiful, scrollable popup—no clutter, just clarity.
+Instantly open the file from the popup if you want to dive deeper.
+- **Lightning Fast:** Just select a file and hit <kbd>Ctrl</kbd> + <kbd>Enter</kbd>—Clippy does the rest.
+No menus, no drag-and-drop, just pure productivity.
+- **User-Friendly:** If you try to summarize a directory or an unreadable file, Clippy will let you know with a friendly message—no crashes, no confusion.

+🎉 **This is a game-changing feature that every user (and hackathon judge!) will love.**

+Give it a try and experience the future of file intelligence—right from your keyboard!

+---

 ## 🖥️ Why Native Wrapper?

 The native wrapper is a crucial part of Clippy's architecture, providing the following benefits: